CedricBeaulac/CedricBeaulac.github.io/_teaching/davila.md

 date: 2025-06-10
 ---

-Andrea Davila is currently a master intern under the co-supervision of Issam-Ali Moindjié and myself.
+Andrea Davila is currently a master intern under the co-supervision of [Issam A. Moindjié](https://imoindjie.github.io/#index) and myself.
 Andrea studies non-linear classification of functional shape data.